-Assistance League of Temecula Valley chapter was incorporated in 1989 with about 50 members, chartered in 1993, and was the 81st chapter of National Assistance League.
+Assistance League of Temecula Valley chapter was incorporated in 1989 with about 50 members, chartered on May 13, 1992 and was the 81st chapter of National Assistance League.
 There are 120 Assistance League chapters in 26 states with just under 26,000 members.
 Last year Assistance League chapters returned over $38.8 million to local communities across the country and invested 3.34 million service hours.

 Assistance League of Temecula Valley currently has 250 member volunteers working to make Southwest Riverside County a better place to live and work through our programs.
-Our chapter supports eight community based philanthropic programs benefiting everyone from infants to adults residing in Southwest Riverside County.
-In 2015–16, our dedicated members volunteered over 31,000 hours.
+Our chapter supports nine community based philanthropic programs benefiting everyone from infants to adults residing in Southwest Riverside County.
+In 2017–18, our dedicated members volunteered 31,555 hours.
 We encourage you to learn more about our chapter and the many ways you can become involved and make a difference.

 Our philanthropic programs are completely self-funded through grants, fundraising events, contributions from the community and our thrift shop sales.
 All revenue is returned to the local communities we serve.
 The Thrift Shop on Via Montezuma is our main source of funding.
 The shop is staffed and managed entirely by our member volunteers.
 Donations are always welcome and are tax deductible.

 You can be assured that your every contribution, whether it be in dollars or in hours, goes directly to a child or family in need.